cheeboyu/mlop-assignment/README.md

 - **notebooks/:** Contains Jupyter notebooks used for data exploration, analysis, and model training.
 For example, `214322H_Assignment.ipynb`.

-- **WebApp/:** Contains files for the web application component:
+- **WebApp/:** Holds files for the web application component:
-  - `static/`: Holds static files like CSS, images, and JavaScript.
+  - **static/:** Stores static files like CSS, images, and JavaScript.
-    - `css/`: Contains CSS stylesheets.
+  - **css/:** Includes CSS stylesheets such as formstyle.css, style.css, and svg.css.
-    - `images/`: Contains images used in the web app.
+  - **images/:** Houses images like ‘mushroom1.jpg’, ‘mushroom2.jpg’, ‘rental_1.jpg’, and ‘rental_2.jpg’ used in the web app.
+  - **‘js/’:** Contains JavaScript file named ‘base.js’.
-  - `templates/`: Contains HTML template files used by Flask to generate web pages.
+  - **templates/:** Holds HTML template files like ‘base.html’, ‘home.html’, ‘mushroom.html’, and ‘rental.html’ used by Flask to generate web pages.
+  - **‘app.py’:** The main Python file running the Flask web application.

 - **poetry/:** This folder cotains all the poetry requirements for dependency management.

+- **logs.log:** A log file capturing events or errors while running applications.

+- **pyproject.toml:** A configuration file containing settings for building packages among other things.

-- **README.md:** This file provides an overview of the project.
+- **README.md:** Provides an overview of the project including instructions or details about the project.

+- **rental_mushroom.py:** A Python script related to rental mushroom functionality in your application.

-- **requirements.txt:** Lists Python dependencies required for the project.
+- **requirements.txt:** Lists Python dependencies required for executing or developing applications within this project environment.

 Please refer to the individual directories for more detailed information.